kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 ![github-result](/images/docs/devops-user-guide/integrate-sonarqube-into-pipeline/github-result.jpg)

-4. The sample application will be deployed to `kubesphere-sample-dev` and `kubesphere-sample-prod` with  Deployments and Services created.
+4. The sample application will be deployed to `kubesphere-sample-dev` and `kubesphere-sample-prod` with  corresponding Deployments and Services created.
 Go to these two projects and here are the expected result:

 | Environment | URL | Namespace | Deployment | Service |
 | :--- | :--- | :--- | :--- | :--- |